 The researchers believe that idea of development and utilization of cultural heritage of Xiaotong is the strong basis to preserve the cultural heritage that is the identity of a nation.
 Murgiuanto (1993) also find in his research that an aspect of culture, namely tradition, will change if people do not think it is good for them.
-In the case of Indonesia that owns many nistorical and cultural heritage either sites, objects, or practices, cultural preservation is crucial to prevent the loss of the cultural heritage as the development of technology and communication in the modern era.
+In the case of Indonesia that owns many historical and cultural heritage either sites, objects, or practices, cultural preservation is crucial to prevent the loss of the cultural heritage as the development of technology and communication in the modern era.

 Onyima (2016) argues that cultural heritage can serve a variety of functions such as economic, historical, tourism, aesthetic, educational and research.
 Many countries and nongovernment organizations have been aware on the importance of the cultural heritage preservation for their country's identity.
-Thus, they support any efforts done for the preservation, such International Meeting as Expert Preservation the and Revitalization of the Intangible on Cultural Heritage of the Ethnic Minorities in Viet Nam in 1994 (Almeida-Klein, 2001) and preservation of oral tradition of Nigerian (Onyima, 2016)
+Thus, they support any efforts done for the preservation, such as the International Expert Meeting the Preservation Revitalization Intangible οn and the Cultural Heritage of the Ethnic Minorities in Viet Nam in 1994 (Almeida-Klein, 2001) and preservation of oral tradition of Nigerian (Onyima, 2016)